paulowe/gcp/compute-options.md

 - Memory must be between **0.9 - 6.5GB per vCPU (default)**
 - Total memory **must be a multiple of 256MB**
 - At yet an **additonal cost you can get more memory per vCPU** beyond 6.5GB.
 This is called **Extended memory**

+# Factors that influence choice of Region/Zones

+1. Location where you want to run your resources / Where your users are

+2. Processor Microarchtectures supported

+Each zone supports a combination of:

+a.
+Sandy Bridge Processor: (microarchitecture, 2nd gen, Intel core processor)
+b.
+Ivy Bridge (microarchitecture, 3rd gen, Intel core processor)
+c.
+Haswell : (microarchitecture, 4th gen, Intel core processor)
+d.
+Broadwell : (microarchitecture, 5th gen, Intel core processor)
+d.
+Skylake Processor: (microarchitecture, 6th gen, Intel core processor)
+e.
+There are newer architectures than 2015's Skylake (Willow Cove '20 , Cypress Cove '21 but does Google Cloud Support these architectures?)